 - 1. To determine the Total Solids of a given sample. - 2.
 To find out Total Dissolved Solids of a given sample. - 3.
 To find out Fixed and Volatile solids of the given sample. - 4.
 To determine Acidity of the given sample. - 5.
 To determine the Alkalinity of the given sample. - 6.
 To determine the Total Hardness of the given sample. - 7.
-To find out amount of Sulphates in a given sample. - 8.
-To estimate the content of Chlorides in the given water sample - 9.
-To find the quantity of the Dissolved Oxygen present in the given sample. - 10.
-To determine the BOD of a given wastewater sample. - 11.
+To estimate the content of Chlorides in the given water sample - 8.
+To find the quantity of the Dissolved Oxygen present in the given sample. - 9.
+To determine the BOD of a given wastewater sample. - 10.
 To determine the COD of a given wastewater sample.